Cyclic sieving phenomena for trees and tree-rooted maps: Tree-rooted planar maps and their cyclic sieving

-We now derive from the previous theorem on $\TM(i,j)$ a cyclic sieving result for tree-rooted maps with $n$ edges, using simply summation, in the spirit of~\cite{Alexandersson}.
-We denote by $\TM(n)$ the set of tree-rooted maps with $n$ edges.
+We now derive a cyclic sieving result for tree-rooted maps with $n$ edges from the previous theorem on $\TM(i,j)$, using simply summation, in the spirit of~\cite{Alexandersson}.
+We denote the set of tree-rooted maps with $n$ edges by $\TM(n)$.

 \begin{theorem} Let $n$ be a non-negative integer.
-Then the cyclic group of order $2n$ acts on $\TM(n)$ by the rotation $R$, and the triple
+Then the cyclic group of order~$2n$ acts on~$\TM(n)$ by the rotation~$R$, and the triple

 exhibits the cyclic sieving phenomenon. \end{theorem} The case $q=1$ is due to Mullin~\cite[Eq.~(4.7)]{mullin-boisees}.